|■_ Schools are typically built around curriculum, which may become outdated over time.|

 |■_ As teachers update their curriculum, the space will evolve right along with them.|

 For as long as humans have existed, our species has learned through doing.
 Making, debating, designing, and building.
-So how come schools still so focused on lecturing?
+So how come schools are still so focused on lecturing?
 And what would a school look like if it were designed around how we actually learn?

 Khan Lab School, which opened in 2017 and currently serves around 100 students, was designed as a way to extend Sal Khan’s vision for education into the physical world.
 It is a laboratory for education itself.
 There are no history classrooms or math classrooms.
 Instead, the school is built around ways of learning, so that as educators update their curriculum, nothing new needs to be built.
 The flexible learning environment can adapt right along with them.